 In general, the cutlines represent the lateral limit of the bottom of the excavation area.
 The excavations will generally be sloped or benched outward and upward from the cutline at a 1:1 slope (horizontal to vertical).
 If a proposed excavation abuts a structure that has a basement or buried foundation as deep or deeper than the proposed excavation, the excavation will be dug to the full depth at the obstruction boundary.
 NDEP has requested that steps be taken to minimize the amount of contaminated soil left behind against obstructions and property lines (Obstructions).
-In order to accomplish this objective, Tronox proposes to attempt to excavate against obstructions in relatively narrow slots perpendicular to the obstruction/property line.- Slots would be excavated as steep as possible and be backfilled immediately upon removal of the contaminated soil.- Workers would not be allowed in the slots until the excavation height reaches a safe level.
-The intent is to maintain support for the Obstructions and at the same time protect workers.- Tronox does not propose slot excavations against the Unit Buildings where a 2:1 slope is recommended beginning at the depth of the bottom of the footings (northern building only, central portion and southern buildings have basements).- It is Tronox's opinion that this is necessary to not undermine and endanger the integrity of the northern Unit Buildings.
+In order to accomplish this objective, Tronox proposes to attempt to excavate against obstructions in relatively narrow slots perpendicular to the obstruction/property line.
+Slots would be excavated as steep as possible and be backfilled immediately upon removal of the contaminated soil.
+Workers would not be allowed in the slots until the excavation height reaches a safe level.
+The intent is to maintain support for the Obstructions and, at the same time, protect workers.
+Tronox does not propose slot excavations against the Unit Buildings where a 2:1 slope is recommended beginning at the depth of the bottom of the footings (northern building only; central portion and southern buildings have basements).
+It is Tronox's opinion that this is necessary to not undermine and endanger the integrity of the northern Unit Buildings.

-Where excavation areas abut each other, the deeper excavation will be excavated to the full depth to the limits shown on the plan figure then sloped upward at 1:1 horizontal to vertical toward the shallower excavation to avoid leaving any contaminated soil, (See Figure 4 for a typical cross-section illustrating this condition).
-In cases where the excavation abuts a structure or feature that eannot be removed, the cutline represents the top-of-slope.
+Where excavation areas abut each other, the deeper excavation will be excavated to the full depth at the limits shown on the plan figure, then sloped upward at 1:1 horizontal to vertical toward the shallower excavation, to avoid leaving any contaminated soil (See Figure 4 for a typical cross-section illustrating this condition).